Guanidinoacetate Methyltransferase Deficiency

 How common is it?

 We are unsure of the exact prevalence of this disorder.
 Approximately 110 cases have been reported in the medical literature.
 It is estimated that one-third of these are of Portuguese heritage.

 What are the signs and symptoms?

 Symptoms of GAMT deficiency often present from infancy up to 3 years of age and are more severe in organs and tissues that need a large amount of energy, such as the brain.
 It is characterised by mild to severe intellectual disability and a delay in reaching developmental milestones.
+Symptoms and severity vary between individuals.
 Individuals may lose acquired skills such as sitting without support.
 Intellectual disability is linked with speech delay and behavioural problems.
 Without early treatment, neurological symptoms are often severe.
 Symptoms include speech delay/limited speech, involuntary movements, and autistic spectrum disorders/ADHD which affect communication or self-injury.
 Epilepsy is seen in most cases, and many different seizure types are included.
 Severity of seizures ranges from occasional to those unresponsive to antiepileptic medications.

 How is it diagnosed?